When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-The bicycle is a vehicle that has a back conventional wheel and a front steerable conventional wheel.
-The back wheel's ground contact point is $[\mathrm{x},\,\mathrm{y}]$, the orientation of the vehicle w.r.t. the $x$ axis is $\theta$, and the front wheel's orientation w.r.t. to the vehicle is $\phi$.
-If the driving wheel is the front wheel and the backwheel is unactuated, then the bicycle kinematic model is \cite{bookR1}:
+{ In terms of number of wheels, the unicycle is the simplest WMR whose kinematic model is described in \cite{bookR1}.
+Then we have the bicycle which is a vehicle that has a back conventional wheel and a front steerable conventional wheel.
+Its kinematic model will depend if the driving wheel is the front wheel or the back wheel, see \cite{bookR1} for more details. }

-where $L$ is the distance between the center of both wheels.
-Alternatively, if the back wheel is the one driving the vehicle and the front wheel is unactuated, then the kinematic model is \cite{bookR1}: